THE INTERNET - PART 1

 Today, the Internet is self-sustaining and is used by hundreds of millions of people worldwide.
 For many Internet users, email has replaced the Post Office for short messages.
 You can also carry on live conversations with other computer users using Internet Chat.
 Currently, Internet telephone hardware and software allow real-time voice conversations (VOIP) including free long distance for voice calls between two computers.

 The most widely used part of the Internet is the World Wide Web ("the Web") developed by Tim Berners-Lee.
 On most web sites, certain words or phrases appear in text of a different color than the rest and sometimes also underlined.
 When you point to one of these words or phrases by clicking the left button of your mouse, you will be transferred to the page that is associated with this word or phrase.
 These are called hyperlinks or links.
 Sometimes there are buttons, images, or portions of images that can be "clicked".
-If you move the pointer over a spot on a web site and the pointer changes into a hand,
+If you move the pointer over a spot on a web site and the pointer changes into a hand, this indicates that you can click it and be transferred to another site.

 By the way, all of these browsers can be downloaded absolutely free.